 - Interpreted Language

 Companies Using Python: Almost all big companies use Python today in one form or another.
-Some of the bigger companies who use Python are Google, Amazon, Dropbox, Airbnb, Uber, Docker, Atlassian, Intuit, Github, Netflix etc
+Some of the bigger companies that use Python are Google, Amazon, Dropbox, Airbnb, Uber, Docker, Atlassian, Intuit, Github, Netflix etc

 Where can we use Python: Python can be used anywhere, some of the important implementations of Python these days are